nodejscn/node-api-cn/packages/subpath_patterns.md

 > Stability: 1 - Experimental

-For packages with a small number of exports, we recommend explicitly listing each exports subpath entry.
+For packages with a small number of exports or imports, we recommend explicitly listing each exports subpath entry.
 But for packages that have large numbers of subpaths, this might cause `package.json` bloat and maintenance issues.

 For these use cases, subpath export patterns can be used instead: